-Based upon the oral arguments, the record, and the parties' briefs, we conclude that the trial court's failure to instruct the jury pursuant to White constitutes reversible error.
-Therefore, the appellant's eleven convictions for aggravated kidnapping in counts 11 through 21 must be reversed and the case remanded to the trial court for a new trial as to those offenses.
-The appellant's remaining convictions in counts 1 through 10 and count 22 are affirmed.
-However, upon remand, the trial court is to merge the appellant's aggravated robbery convictions in counts 7 and 8 and counts 9 and 10 and enter single judgments of conviction for those offenses.
+Based upon the oral arguments, the record, and the parties' briefs, we conclude that the trial court's failure to instruct the jury pursuant to White in counts 13 and 14 and counts 20 and 21 constitutes reversible error.
+Therefore, those four convictions of aggravated kidnapping must be reversed and the case remanded to the trial court for a new trial as to those offenses.
+The appellant's remaining convictions affirmed.
+However, upon remand, the trial court is to merge the appellant's convictions in counts 7 and 8, 9 and 10, 11 and 12, 15 and 16, and 18 and 19.